facebook pixel

 3. Boosts Content Discoverability

-By clearly labelling the content of your site, structured data makes it easier for Google to categorise and recommend your pages in relevant searches.
+By clearly labelling your site content, structured data helps Google categorise and recommend your pages for related searches.

 5. Builds Trust and Relevance